dsorokin/aivika-distributed-test/README.md

 192.168.99.10:8082
 ```

 Here nodes 0 and 1 are located on the laptop with IP address 192.168.99.20.
-The nodes 2 and 3 are located on another laptop with address 192.168.99.10.
+The nodes 2 and 3 are located on another laptop with IP address 192.168.99.10.

 In this specific test, the first two nodes have a special meaning.
 The first node is a master node, which must be run strongly in the last order.
 The second node will be used for running a specialized local process that will play a role of the Time Server.

-### Building the Test Executable
+### Building the Binary Executable

 For the first time, you will have to set up the Stack project.
 In the next time, you should not do it anymore.